Akmal Nasrullah Mohd Nasir

-Akmal Nasrullah Mohd Nasir (born 16 September 1986), better known as Akmal Nasir, is a Malaysian politician who has served as the Deputy Minister of Local Government Development in the Pakatan Harapan (PH) administration under Prime Minister Anwar Ibrahim and Minister Nga Kor Ming since December 2022 and the Member of Parliament (MP) for Johor Bahru since May 2018.
-He is a member of the People's Justice Party (PKR), a component party of the PH opposition coalition.
-He served as the 4th Youth Chief of PKR from November 2018 to July 2022.
+Akmal Nasrullah Mohd Nasir (born 16 September 1986), commonly known as Akmal Nasir, is a Malaysian politician who has served as the Deputy Minister of Energy Transition and Water Transformation under Minister Fadillah Yusof since December 2023 and previously served as the Deputy Minister of Local Government Development under Minister Nga Kor Ming from December 2022 to December 2023 in the Unity Government administration under Prime Minister Anwar Ibrahim.
+He has served as the Member of Parliament (MP) for Johor Bahru since May 2018.
+He is a member of the People's Justice Party (PKR), a component party of the PH coalition and had served as the 4th Youth Chief of PKR from November 2018 to July 2022.

 Education background

 Akmal Nasir received an education from Iskandar National Primary School and Taman Pelangi National School, Johor Bahru.
 He then continued his education at the Malay College Kuala Kangsar (MCKK) from 1999 to 2003.
 During his time at MCKK, he had held several associations and received several academic awards.
 Among them are: